dry states in india

 4. Nagaland

-The preamble of the Nagaland Liquor Total Prohibition Act, 1989, explicitly states to ban all aspects of alcohol within Nagaland comprehensively.
+The preamble of the Nagaland Liquor Total Prohibition Act, 1989, explicitly states the ban on all aspects of alcohol within Nagaland.
 This involves prohibiting the sale, production, possession, consumption, import, and export of alcoholic beverages.
-Nagaland has been banned from alcohol since 1989.
+Nagaland has been alcohol-free since 1989.

 5. Manipur

-Manipur’s (dry states in India) alcohol ban is partially enacted in 1991.
+Manipur’s alcohol ban was partially enacted in 1991.
 Unlike Nagaland’s complete ban, Manipur prohibits commercial production, sale, and consumption of alcohol except for traditionally brewed beverages consumed by Scheduled Tribes under their customary laws.

 6. Lakshadweep